 What does GDPR have to do with me?

-Privacy engineering can operate the same way and give your business an edge over the competition.
+Privacy engineering can operate similarly and give your business an edge over the competition.

 What every developer needs to know about GDPR